 A broken timing chain is worse than a broken timing belt.
 A timing chain that breaks at high speed will ruin an engine, and may even shatter the oil sump.
 I’ve never seen a broken timing chain, but I have seen a chain that has ‘slipped’ because of a broken chain tensioner.
 This can still cause a lot of damage, and it will often be easier to replace the engine.

-how does a timing belt or timing chain work?
+The difference between how a timing belt and timing chain work?

 Timing belts and timing chains control the timing of the engine.